5 must-know myths about weight-loss medications

 Don’t fall for these common weight-loss medication misconceptions.
 Five common weight-loss medication misconceptions debunked by leading obesity expert, Dr. Tim Church, MD, MPH, PhD, Wondr Health Chief Medical Officer—what you should know and what it means for your organization.

-GLP-1 medications have been on the market for diabetes for years, and a few have recently been approved for weight-loss treatment—you’ve probably seen them in the news and your social feed—with even more options on the horizon.
+GLP-1 medications have been on the market for diabetes for years, and some have been approved for weight loss with even more options on the horizon.
 Though the results look promising, GLP-1s are not for everyone.
 Not only are there strict guidelines on who qualifies for these medications, there’s also an entire spectrum of little talked about weight-loss medications available on the market that aren’t GLP-1s.
 It’s important to note that these medications aren’t one-size-fits-all.
-It’s critical to utilize tailored medication management to fit the personal needs of your population.
+When considering your benefits strategy and whether or not your organization chooses to cover GLP-1s, it’s critical to implement solutions that offer tailored medication management to fit the unique needs of your population.

 Myth #2: Weight loss is the biggest benefit of weight-loss medications

-In the news you see stories of dramatic weight loss, but what you don’t see is the widespread impact of such weight loss.
-The benefits of such extreme weight loss go far beyond the scale—odds are we’ve only touched the tip of the iceberg of benefits.
-Weight loss with the use of these medications substantially reduces the risk of diabetes, reverses metabolic syndrome, decreases the probability of strokes, heart attacks, and so much more—consider all the comorbidities associated with obesity, the list goes on.
+In the news, you see stories of dramatic weight loss, but what you don’t see is the widespread impact of such weight loss.
+The benefits of such extreme weight loss go far beyond the scale.
+Odds are we’ve only touched the tip of the iceberg of benefits.
+These medications substantially reduce the risk of chronic diseases, including diabetes, heart disease and so much more.
+Think of how they can impact the health of your population and your bottom line.

 Myth #3: The grass is greener on the other side of weight loss